Melting Chocolate

 The book “Patriarchs” includes a bibliography.
 It lists “Pioneers of Business and Technology: Sprüngli and Lindt”.
 This biography, published in 1970, was written by H. R. Schmid.
 To mark the 125th anniversary of the merged company, his version was also published under the title “125 Years of Bringing Pleasure”.
 The coincidence is mentioned only in passing.
 Otherwise, the text is written in a very factual style.

 Another source listed is the company biography published in 1995, titled “150 Years of Bringing Pleasure.”
 It was written by P. Treichler and G. Corradi.
 The legend appears in this book for the first time.
 In the text, it is already linked to other disparaging remarks.
-The section about the time we spent together is titled “A Time of Wars and Crises.”
+Given the long-running legal dispute, this text cannot be objective.
+The section covering the period when the Bern and Zurich sides were united is thus titled “A Time of Wars and Crises.”
 My nephew was born in 1905.
-So, in the year of the company’s anniversary, he turned 90.
-During the time of wars and crises, he lost his father.
-He was still in mourning when he was forced to step in for the settlement negotiations.
-The way the anniversary was celebrated at Lake Zurich was inconsiderate toward him.
+He turned 90 in the year of the company’s anniversary.
+Incidentally, he lost his father during the time of wars and crises.
+Even while he was still in mourning, he had to step in as the heir during the out-of-court negotiations.
+The way the 150th anniversary was celebrated on Lake Zurich was inconsiderate toward him.

-The following insights can be drawn from the source analysis: During the research for “Patriarchs”, mainly existing texts were accepted at face value.
-The legend with the associated negative connotations is based on the company biography published in 1995, which was written by the opposite party involved in the dispute.
-Consequently, there can be no objectivity.
+The following insights can be gained from the source review: The research on “patriarchs” was limited to existing texts.
+The legend and the associated characteristics are based on the portrayal in the company biography written in 1995 by the other party involved in the dispute.
+The simplification of my achievements and the devaluation of my person can thus be explained by a lack of objectivity.
 The description of the dispute, however, follows more closely the account given in the biography from 1970.

 The exception to this is the incorrect chronology surrounding my brother’s death.
 Furthermore, there is no indication in any source that I was convinced.
 These errors in the book cannot be explained.
-What is certain, however, is that the version in question is not only too subjective for a biography, but also too incorrect.
-The version in “Patriarchs” is, in fact, a story written to disadvantage the Bernese side.
+It is evident that the version presented in “patriarchs” is not only insufficiently objective for a biography but also includes several errors.
+Rather, it is a narrative written to the disadvantage of the Bernese side.

 The author is also a historian.
-For this reason, his version seems particularly professional.
+For this reason, his narrative comes across as particularly professional and has become the most popular interpretation of my walk of life.
 As a result, his text is frequently cited by the media.
-One example of this is “Switzerland and Chocolate.”
+One example of this is “Schweiz und die Schokolade.”
 Although the legend is illogical, it is given a platform in this documentary film.
 Thus, it became the most well-known devaluation of my innovation.
 It can even be found on Wikipedia.
-Today, the legend is probably better known than my melting chocolate, which was, after all, the first modern chocolate.
+Today, this myth is probably better known than my achievement, which ultimately resulted in modern chocolate.

 The book “Patriarchs” includes a bibliography.
 It lists “Pioneers of Business and Technology: Sprüngli and Lindt”.
 This biography, published in 1970, was written by H. R. Schmid.
 To mark the 125th anniversary of the merged company, his version was also published under the title “125 Years of Bringing Pleasure”.
 The coincidence is mentioned only in passing.
 Otherwise, the text is written in a very factual style.